 Three months later the diminutive Weir proved match-winner again as his 79th minute penalty was key in a 21-19 margin against Argentina - scoring 11 points that day - to secire Scotland a third summer tour victory.

-Born in Rutherglen in 1991, Duncan Weir won his first cap for Scotland against France in the 2012 RBS 6 Nations Championship.
+Born in Rutherglen in 1991, Weir won his first cap for Scotland against France in the 2012 RBS 6 Nations Championship.
 He came off the bench to replace Greig Laidlaw and converted Lee Jones' second-half try.

-Weir's 2012 call-up to the national team followed a try-scoring performance for Scotland A in their 35-0 humbling of England Saxons at Galashiels in February 2012.
-He first played rugby with Cambuslang at Primary 2 level and went on to play senior rugby for the club.
+Weir's 2012 call-up to the national team followed a try-scoring performance for Scotland A in their 35-0 humbling of England Saxons at Galashiels in February 2012 and made his first senior Scotland start against Wales in the RBS 6 Nations championship of 2013.

-A former pupil of Cathkin High School and a natural ball player, he attracted the attention of a number of senior Scottish football clubs, including Celtic, Aberdeen, Dunfermline and Kilmarnock, while playing for Glasgow Athletic boys club.
+A former pupil of Cathkin High School and a natural ball player, Weir attracted the attention of a number of senior Scottish football clubs, including Celtic, Aberdeen, Dunfermline and Kilmarnock, while playing for Glasgow Athletic boys club.

 Weir was then pulled up an age-grade once more to the IRB Junior World Cup in Argentina following Alex Blair’s selection for the IRB Nations Cup in Romania (Scotland A).
 Weir’s kicking was consistent throughout the tournament where he registered a personal haul of 41 points (nine penalties and eight conversions).

 He made his Scotland A debut in the 25-0 win over USA Eagles at Netherdale in November 2010, and, after recovering from a shoulder injury sustained in that match, was included in the Scotland Under-20 squad for the 2011 IRB Junior World Championship.